David Young (British Army officer): Military career

 Educated at George Watson's College in Edinburgh, Young was commissioned into the Royal Scots in 1945.
 He was seconded to the Glider Pilot Regiment in 1949 and qualified as a pilot.

-He served in the Malayan Emergency in the early 1950s and won his Distinguished Flying Cross operating at low levels over rugged jungle terrain with 656 Air Observation Squadron.
+He served in the Malayan Emergency in the early 1950s and won his Distinguished Flying Cross in 1952 operating at low levels over rugged jungle terrain with 656 Air Observation Squadron.

 He was selected to be Commanding Officer (CO) of the 1st Battalion, Royal Scots in 1967.
 In 1970 he was appointed commander of the 12th Mechanised Brigade and in 1972 he became Deputy Military Secretary at the Ministry of Defence.
+He was appointed Colonel of the Royal Scots in 1975.
 He moved on to be Commander Land Forces at HQ Northern Ireland in 1975 at the height of the Troubles and then became Director, Infantry, in 1977.
 He was made General Officer Commanding Scotland and Governor of Edinburgh Castle in 1980, before retiring from regular service in 1982.
 He became Colonel Commandant of the Ulster Defence Regiment from 1986 to 1991.

 In retirement he became Chairman of Cairntech Limited.
 He was also Chairman of the Scottish Committee of Marie Curie Cancer Care.

+Honours

+Young was appointed a Companion (Military Division) of the Order of the Bath (CB) in the 1977 Birthday Honours, and a Knight Commander (military division) of the Order of the British Empire in the 1980 Birthday Honours.